johann-solo/oliveandmango.github.io/site/content/blog/2017-12-29-rosemary-cranberry-crisps.md

 excerpt: The perfect homemade snack or addition to any dip or cheese board
 ---

-These crackers or crips plus a sharp creamy cheese or Boursin are literally my kryptonite!
+These crackers or crisps plus a sharp creamy cheese or Boursin are literally my kryptonite!
 I can’t fully express the joy I had seeing Nagi post a video of making these on Recipe Tin on IG.
 I saved the recipe immediately and made plans to make this simple recipe.
 Why was I so hype about making these?
 You probably guessed it.
 I haven’t seen these around in Trinidad ever – well maybe once and I remember buying a pack and spending way too much on it but enjoying every bite of them.
 Then I didn’t see them again.
 Back home they were available everywhere and made by many brands all equally delicious.
 Probably still over priced but a least they were around if you were craving some or wanted to get some for your cheeseboard.
 <br>
 <br>
 ![Rosemary Cranberry Crisps](/images/uploads/2017_12_29_rosemary_cranberry_crisps_2.jpg)